Cray-HPE/docs-csm/install/Create_System_Configuration_Using_Cluster_Discovery_Service.md

    "${CVT_PATH}"/cds/discover_status.py nodes -o
    ```

+   > **NOTE**:
+   > 1. Ensure that all the NCNs and CNs are discovered and listed.
+If any nodes are not discovered, identify the nodes using the MAC address and verify the switch connectivity of those nodes.
+   > 2. If the discover status step is re-run after a long duration, make sure that to start the procedure from the beginning of [Configure the management network](#2-configure-the-management-network) section.

    1. Create a `bond0` network interface on all the listed nodes.

       ```bash
       pdsh -w^nodelist -x localhost "sh "${CVT_PATH}"/scripts/create_bond0.sh"
       ```

+      > **NOTE**: If there is a host-key verification failure, use `ssh-key-gen` command to retrieve the host-key and retry the procedure.

    1. Ensure that `bond0` network interface is created on all the nodes listed in the `nodelist`.